 Different discourse communities use different terms to reference composing processes.
 In the arts and creative writing, the composing process may be called the creative process.
 In the STEM and learning science communities, composing is conceptualized as cognitive, intrapersonal, and interpersonal strategies.

-Since the 1980s these three dominant models of composing have informed contemporary research and practice in Writing Studies:
+Since the 1980s these influential models of composing have informed contemporary research and practice in Writing Studies:

 - The Process Model of Composing

 - The Cognitive, Intrapersonal, & Interpersonal Model of Composing, 2012-2020